 From Seattle, the drums moved to B.C. via truck and on to the mine in Alaska after customization.
 “We actually feel our clients’ pain in these situations,” says Colleen.
 “Forwarders can step in and protect shippers’ interests, and we were happy to do so in this case.”

-Photo: Lynden International Account Executive Nanci Ruese is dwarfed by the crate containing 81,000 pound magnetic separators bound for a mine in Alaska.
+Photo: Lynden Logistics Account Executive Nanci Ruese is dwarfed by the crate containing 81,000 pound magnetic separators bound for a mine in Alaska.